 The cost of your discovery phase will depend on your team’s hourly rates as well, as the number of specialists involved in it.
 If you’d like to get a quote from us, don’t hesitate to ask: we’ll provide you with a detailed estimate on a discovery phase once we learn a bit more about your project.

 Discovery phase team

-A business analyst – a specialist who develops use cases and user stories in cooperation with a client.
-They create technical specification, gather requirements, define the main objectives of a project and show how users will use software.
+A business analyst is a specialist who develops use cases and user stories in cooperation with a client.
+They create a technical specification, gather requirements, define the main objectives of a project and show how users will use the software.

-A UI/UX designer – creates user experience and user interface according to the project goals.
+Lead designers create a user experience and user interface according to the project goals.
 Some discovery teams have separate specialists for user experience and user interface.
-They create the product aesthetic, graphic elements, wireframes, prototypes, and work on intuitive user experience.
+They create the product aesthetic, graphic elements, wireframes, and prototypes, and work on intuitive user experience.

-A project manager – organizes communication between a client and all other team members, makes records and helps to calculate risks and predict time for communication and other management activities during the development process.
+A project manager organizes communication between a client and all other team members, makes records, and helps to calculate risks and predict the time for communication and other management activities during the development process.
 Also, a project manager can create a project roadmap so that everyone is on the same page.

 The discovery phase is the most important phase of a project, as it fully determines how the project will function, what it will look like, and how it will help your business achieve its goals.
 The discovery process involves the work of specialists such as business analysts, project managers, technical architects, and designers.
 However, not a single step of the discovery process is possible without your participation as the client.

 A discovery phase of a software project helps you find common ground with an offshore team and make sure you’ll get exactly what you need within your budget and timeline.
 At the end of the discovery phase, you’ll have a clear and thorough plan for your project, from its features and technologies to design and business goals.